ameisso/VezerToTween/README.md

 - code refactoring (function to access xml propoerties,)
 - export cues with times and offset as comments
 - tweenduino support (and lib modification to support int)
+- only exports activated timelines compositions
+- option to export all tracks from the same composition in a single file ?
 - support multiple compositions
 - support colors for neopixels
 - remap function (for exemple one led can be tested via DMX (0-255) and controled by a 12bit pwm (0-4096))